sensible-hq/sensible-docs/readme-sync/v0/integrations/1000 - zapier/1000 - zapier-getting-started.md

 The example base contains a field, or column, for each piece of document data to extract.
 Zapier adds a row for each new document you extract from.

-3. (Optional) examine the example extraction you created in the previous step.
-To add more data from the extraction to Airtable, create corresponding columns.
+3. (Optional) examine the [example extraction]() you created in the previous section.
+To add more data from the extraction to Airtable, create corresponding fields (columns).
 For example, create a `Total taxes owed` column.

 Configure Zapier
 ----